 What is the Peavine Wellness Community?

-The three major things that make Peavine Hall different are:
+Three major features that make Peavine Hall different:

-- The "Wellness Theme" community that provides residents with an opportunity to place a priority on health and wellness topics that intersect with the daily lives of college students.
+- This "Wellness-Theme" community provides residents with an opportunity to place a priority on health and wellness topics that intersect with the daily lives of college students.

 - The residents will develop a personal wellness challenge with goals that fall within the 7 dimensions of Wellness.

-- The programs and activities in the building will be focused on the 7 dimensions of Wellness.
-Each dimension will be the focus of a 2-3 week period during the academic year where students can explore how that dimension of wellness has an impact on them.
+- The programs and activities in the building will be focused on the 7 dimensions of Wellness and will provide an opportunity for students to explore how each dimension of wellness has an impact on them.

 - Intellectual - learning through varied experiences